Geography-and-Planning/.github/profile/README.md

-# Hi there 👋 Welcome to the Geography and Planning Organization!
+# Welcome to the Geography and Planning Organization!

 ![](Geography_Planning_Firm_Logo.jpeg)